-Each quarter, management teams are required to report to the Risk Office their most significant risks, along with assessments and an overview of implemented mitigations and next milestones.
+Biannually, management teams are required to report to the Insurance & Enterprise Risk department their most significant risks, along with assessments and an overview of implemented mitigations and next milestones.
 All risk assessments take into account the likelihood of an event and its potential impact on the business.
 Impact is quantified and assessed in terms of potential financial loss or reputational damage.
 Risks are assessed both as gross risk and net risk.

-The Risk Office then challenges management on the reported risk information (including assessments, implemented mitigations and next milestones), and consolidates on a quarterly basis reported risks into a corporate profile containing the company's key risks.
+Insurance & Enterprise Risk then challenges management on the reported risk information (including assessments, implemented mitigations and next milestones), and consolidates on a biannual basis reported risks into a corporate profile containing the company's key risks.
 The final risk profile is reviewed by Executive Management, the Audit Committee and the Board of Directors.